HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 In fact, if $B$ is locally connected and hausdorff, then the converse is also true, and our sheaf of sections $\mathcal{F}$ has this analytic continuation property if and only if its etale space is hausdorff[^9]!
-This also makes a nice exercise, and I'll include a solution below a fold.
+This also makes a nice exercise (though it's less easy), and I'll include a solution below a fold.
 </div>

 <details>